 Do you find yourself waking up with a sore jaw and a headache?
 You may be grinding your teeth at night, which is referred to as bruxism, a condition commonly caused by stress.
 Bruxism is considered a sleep-related movement disorder and is very common.
-Teeth grinding and headaches are symptoms of bruxism and can often be relieved with custom night guards from our experienced dentists, Drs.
-Jeffrey and Barclay Weisberg.
+Teeth grinding and headaches are symptoms of bruxism and can often be relieved with custom night guards from our experienced dentists.

 Tooth Grinding Symptoms